remibm/odm-dsi-docker/README.md

 The second argument `DSI_PORT` is the port of the DSI Runtime.
 By default, it is `9443`.

-The output of the command line should be similar to:
+The output of the script includes the following information:
 ```
 Solution successfully deployed.
 CWMBE1146I: Reading the input file: ./simple_solution-0.0.esa